Sister Act poster

 The inciting incident occurs at 12 minutes when Deloris witnesses Vince murder his chauffeur.
 She flees in terror, knowing she's now a target.
 Her old life of willful ignorance is shattered..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Deloris reluctantly enters Saint Katherine's Convent as "Sister Mary Clarence," forced to adopt a nun's habit and submit to the strict rules of the Mother Superior.
+This demonstrates the protagonist's commitment to Deloris reluctantly enters Saint Katherine's Convent as "Sister Mary Clarence," forced to adopt a nun's habit and submit to the strict rules of the Mother Superior.
 She chooses survival over freedom., moving from reaction to action.

 The Collapse moment at 75 minutes (75% through) represents the emotional nadir.
 Here, Mother Superior orders Deloris to leave the convent immediately.
 Deloris is forced out, losing the community she's come to love.
 Outside, Vince's men capture her.
 Everything she's built is lost, and her life is in immediate danger., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.